 - Drawing/Painting.
 If your kid loves drawing, you can introduce them to animation tools that can help bring their artistic creations to life!
 For instance, Scratch is a kid-friendly coding platform that allows children to create interactive stories, games, and animations using Scratch’s block-based programming language.
 Kids can upload their own backgrounds and characters (called Sprites) to the platform to personalize their projects.

 - Video Games/Mobile Games.
 Kids who love computer games and mobile games could be interested in making their own.
 Avid gamers can learn basic programming skills through wildly popular computer games like Minecraft and Roblox.

 Learn Coding with Them

-Although independence can be incredibly rewarding, a lot of kids would still prefer having their parents with them as they dive into new experiences.
-Learning new things can be far less daunting and far less intimidating when you go into it with people you trust.
+Although independence can be incredibly rewarding, many kids still prefer having their parents with them as they dive into new experiences.
+Learning new things can be far less daunting and intimidating when you go into it with people you trust.
 If your kid is hesitant about learning to code, why not suggest that you two learn together?
 After all, if you don’t consider yourself particularly tech-savvy, this could be a great learning opportunity for you, too!